 Transitions Career Institute records the daily attendance of each student in accordance with state guidelines.
 Regular attendance and punctuality at scheduled class times will be expected of all students.
 Excessive absences (more than 10% per course) can result in the need for the student to repeat the course or be dismissed from the program.
 A student will not be allowed to make up more than two make-up sessions per course.
 Graduation requirements stipulate that the student must complete a minimum of 90% of the required 1300 hours of instructional time in order to receive their Certificate of Completion.
 Students will be expected to report at the scheduled class time, including returning from breaks and lunch.
 Any student not ready to begin work at the scheduled times will be considered tardy.
-If a student expects to be delayed for any reason, he/she will notify and inform his/her attendance representative/ instructor of the reason for the late arrival and the expected arrival time.
+If a student expects to be delayed for any reason, he/she will notify and inform his/ her attendance representative/ instructor of the reason for the late arrival and the expected arrival time.
 An absence is the failure to report to school at the scheduled time and is defined as lost time (partial or full day) due to illness, injury, personal business, or other reasons for which the school is not responsible.
 Records of student attendance will be kept on file and are available for student review.
-Excused absences are permitted with documentation for illness or any unavoidable circumstance.
-All missed absences must be made up.
+Excused absences must be made up.